Who We Are

 What we do

-We are experienced EMDR therapists who have the skills to help people and communities affected by manmade or natural disasters.
+We are experienced EMDR therapists who help people and communities affected by manmade or natural disasters.
 Our processes have been developed internationally over thirty years by EMDR humanitarian programs.
-As Australia is most affected by natural disasters which usually occur in rural or remote areas, we work towards building capacity in those communities by organising professional support for local mental health workers and other allied health first responders to assist with the surge in demand for help.
+As Australia is most affected by natural disasters in rural or remote areas, we organise professional support for local mental health workers and allied health first responders as they deal with the surge in demand.

 Why EMDR?